 Uses a sound curriculum:

-- Includes principles of sustainability.
+- Includes principles of sustainability and social justice.

 - Is science-based.

 - Includes breadth from local to global communities and is culturally relevant.

 - Is multidisciplinary integrating ecology, sociology, geography, biology, civics, history, economics, etc.

 - Incorporates real world situations in which to apply academics.

 - Occurs out in the environment, engages learners directly with environments being studied.

 - Uses formal and non-formal educational resources for learners of all ages.